optimagic-dev/optimagic/docs/source/development/how-to.md

    Look at the summary report and fix any errors that pop up.

-   To enable stylistic error-checking and linting via pre-commit, type
+   To enable pre-commit hooks for linting and stylistic error-checking, type

    ```bash
    $ pre-commit install
    ```

-   With pre-commit installed, linters are executed before each commit and the commit is rejected if any of the checks fails.
+   With pre-commit installed, linters are executed before each commit.
+A commit is rejected if any of the checks fails.
 Note that some linters fix the errors automatically by modifying the code in-place.
 Restage the respective files via `git add src/estimagic/YOUR_FILE.py`.